kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-dynatrace.md

 The `docker-compose.yaml` in the `tracetest` directory is configured with three services.

 - **Postgres** - Postgres is a prerequisite for Tracetest to work.
 It stores trace data when running trace-based tests.
 - [**OpenTelemetry Collector**](https://opentelemetry.io/docs/collector/) - A vendor-agnostic implementation of how to receive, process and export telemetry data.
-To support sending traces to Datadog, we are using the [`contrib` version](https://github.com/open-telemetry/opentelemetry-collector-contrib), which contains vendor-related code.
+To support sending traces to Dynatrace, we are using the [`contrib` version](https://github.com/open-telemetry/opentelemetry-collector-contrib), which contains vendor-related code.
 - [**Tracetest**](https://tracetest.io/) - Trace-based testing that generates end-to-end tests automatically from traces.

 ```yaml